📖 Wall Plast Documentation

 Name - Object and Player Names

-▼Each object in the world and each player has a name property that uniquely identifies them.
-Object names can be read and modified at any time, while player names are read-only for security reasons.
+▼Each object and player has a name property.
+Object names can be read and modified dynamically, while player names are read-only for security reasons.

 Object Names: